RAG fundamentals

 (384,)

-We obtain a 384-dimensional embedding.
-Although the purpose of this post is not to explain embeddings, in summary, our embedding function has categorized the phrase Hello, how are you? in a 384-dimensional space.
+We obtain an embedding of dimension 384.
+Although the purpose of this post is not to explain embeddings, in short, our embedding function has categorized the phrase Hello, how are you? into a 384-dimensional space.

 from pathlib import Path